stephpontikes/CustomStreams/README.md

 line-beginning indentations by applying the `indent` ostream manipulator to an IndentStream.
 Similarly, one can decrease the amount of indentations by applying the `unindent` manipulator.

+This was implemented as part of an assignment for MPCS51045: Advanced C++.

 ### ColorStream

 ColorStream is an ostream with manipulators that can change the color of text.
 There are two ways in which the user can